Spongy Moth (Lymantria Dispar Dispar or LDD moth)

 • Search for egg masses to remove and destroy (most effective August to May)

-Sign up to receive email updates about tree pest management, including Forestry events and programs.
+Sign up to receive email updates about tree pest management and other Forestry programs and events.

 Frequently asked questions

-Spongy Moth (also known as Lymantria Dispar Dispar or LDD moth) is a non-native invasive insect from Europe.
+Spongy Moth is a non-native invasive insect from Europe.
 During their caterpillar phase, Spongy Moth feed on the leaves of oak and other deciduous trees.
 Caterpillars chew small holes in leaves and can potentially decrease canopy leaf coverage.
 They are five to 60 millimetres long, dark and hairy with five pairs of blue dots and six pairs of red dots on the back.

 In an effort to use more inclusive language, the City of Mississauga, as well as counterparts in Canada and the United States began phasing out the use of the common name “Gypsy Moth” in 2021.
-The preferred alternative is to refer to the species by “Spongy Moth”, or its scientific name, Lymantria dispar dispar (LDD for short).
-In order to be consistent with our communications in 2023, the city will continue to refer to the species as Spongy Moth.
+The preferred alternative is to refer to the species by “Spongy Moth,” or its scientific name, Lymantria dispar dispar (LDD for short).

 The Spongy Moth was introduced to North America from Europe in 1869 in an attempt to develop a silkworm industry in the United States.
 In 1870, a small number of moths escaped, and, within 20 years, the Spongy Moth had become a serious pest.
 Despite a quarantine in place since the early 1900s in the United States, the Spongy Moth has been advancing slowly west-ward from the northeastern United States.
 The Spongy Moth was first detected in Ontario in 1969 on Wolfe Island, south of the City of Kingston.